 NOTICE OF APPLICATION

 Take notice that on , 2000, Transwestern Pipeline Company (Transwestern), 1111 South 103rd Street, Omaha, Nebraska 68124, filed in Docket No. CP01- -000 an application pursuant to Section 7 of the Natural Gas Act (NGA), as amended, and Sections 157.7 and 157.18 of the Commission's Regulations (18 C.F.R. §§ 157.7 and 157.18), requesting permission and approval to modify its existing Gallup Compressor Station, located in McKinley County, Texas, all as more fully set forth in the request which is on file with the Commission and open to public inspection.
-The application may be viewed on the web at www.ferc.fed.us.
-Call (202) 208-2222 for assistance.
+The application may be viewed on the web at www.ferc.fed.us/online/rims.htm (call (202) 208-2222 for assistance).

 Specifically, Transwestern proposes to replace its existing 10,000 horsepower (HP) (1.2 service factor) driver with a 15,000 HP skid-mounted, variable speed-synchronous electric motor with a 1.1 service factor.
 In addition, the existing variable frequency drive (VFD) will be replaced with a VFD rated for the increase in horsepower.